If you already make your own lotion, making homemade sunscreen will be no problem at all for you.

 When you make your own body lotion or sunscreen, YOU control what goes into it.

-for personal use only.
+That said, please be aware that this homemade sunscreen recipe has not been evaluated by any regulating bodies and is for personal use only.
 Use at your own risk; click here to view the full disclaimer.

 1 tablespoon (3 to 4g) Emulsifying wax

 2 tablespoons (25ml) Aloe Vera gel (NOT from the pharmacy.
 Pharmacy aloe has alcohol and other preservatives.)

 Up to 30 drops of your chosen essential oil OR one of the Essential Oil blends below